 So, they’ve got a law to certify voters, but not one for … thumb drives.

-On this day in 2015, Robert Reich started his status about the Orange Hate-Monkey (OHM) with this gloomy paragraph,
+On this day in 2015, Robert Reich started his Facebook status about Donald Trump with this gloomy paragraph:

 Donald Trump is leading all other Republican candidates — not just in polls but also, according to Google Trends, in Google searches.
 This could push Trump even higher in Google’s search rankings, and such higher rankings would in turn bring him even more support.

 Sadly, Bill and Opus did not win, although the brain that briefly inhabited Bill the Cat’s body did apparently get enough electoral votes to become president.
-The conspiracy that aliens are controlling the OHM remotely remains a distinct possibility, however, since the brain of Donald Trump has never been found after it left Bill’s head.
+The conspiracy fantasy that aliens are controlling Donald Trump remotely remains a distinct possibility, however, since the brain of Donald Trump has never been found after it left Bill’s head.

 No matter what the answer is, the America that emerges from under the OHM’s attempted dictatorship will be a different America than went into it.
 That much is certain.
 It is certain because America has already changed under the OHM’s naked propagandizing, suppression of the government’s regulatory ability, disregard for disaster relief, etcetera, etcetera, ad nauseum.
 Whether that change is for the better or the worse will be determined this November.
 I’ll see you all at the polls.